-Bordered by the Rhine valley to the west and south, Schwarzwald or the Black Forest region in Baden-Wurttemberg is known for its verdant highlands, charming scenery and woods.
+Bordered by the Rhine valley to the west and south, Schwarzwald or the Black Forest region in Baden-Wurttemberg is known for its verdant highlands, charming scenery, and woods.
 It is also famous for the typical Black Forest Gateau, which is one of the most famous places to explore in Germany.
-Like Bavaria to its east, the Black Forest, the heart of Germany's timber and woodworking industry, is packed with majestic scenery, unique local customs and fare.
-The name 'black forest' was given due to the fact that the dense forest was quite impenetrable through the wood.
+Like Bavaria to its east, the Black Forest, the heart of Germany’s timber and woodworking industry, is packed with majestic scenery, unique local customs and fare.
+The name ‘black forest’ was given due to the fact that the dense forest was quite impenetrable through the wood.
 It is also one of the richest haunts of silver ore and wood trade in Europe.
 When the wood trade started to stagger, clock-making took its place and it has been a thriving and profitable industry for the Black Forest region ever since the 17th century.

 Points of interest

-The Black Forest, with its picturesque villages, wonderful spa-bath resorts, breathtaking hiking trails and beautiful ski resorts, is an ideal holiday Mecca.
+The Black Forest, with its picturesque villages, wonderful spa-bath resorts, breathtaking hiking trails, and beautiful ski resorts, is an ideal holiday Mecca.
 The most popular tourist destinations are the cities of Freiburg and Baden-Baden on the western part of the Black Forest.
-Some of the towns which are located in this region include Bad Herrenalb, Baiersbronn, Freudenstadt, Furtwangen, Gengenbach, Gutenbach, Sasbachwalden, Schramberg, Staufen, Titisee-Neustadt, Hausach and Wolfach.
+Some of the towns which are located in this region include Bad Herrenalb, Baiersbronn, Freudenstadt, Furtwangen, Gengenbach, Gutenbach, Sasbachwalden, Schramberg, Staufen, Titisee-Neustadt, Hausach, and Wolfach.

-The travelers can go to visit the open-air museum of the Vogtsbauernhofe which exhibits the life of the 16th or 17th century farmers of the region or the German Clock Museum in Furtwangen which displays the history of the clock industry and of watchmakers.
+The travelers can go to visit the open-air museum of the Vogtsbauernhofe which exhibits the life of the 16th or 17th-century farmers of the region or the German Clock Museum in Furtwangen which displays the history of the clock industry and of watchmakers.

-Apart from the above-mentioned Black Forest attractions, the vacationers can also explore Freiburg, Pforzheim and Triberg.
+Apart from the above-mentioned Black Forest attractions, the vacationers can also explore Freiburg, Pforzheim, and Triberg.
 The beautiful city of Freiburg, though famous for Black Forest cake and cuckoo clocks, has far more to offer.
 Built by the Romans as a mercantile hub on the northern fringe of the Black Forest, the fascinating town of Pforzheim at the confluence of the Wurm, Enz and Nagold Rivers, is today the center for traditional jewelry and clock-making.
-The Schwarzwald-Museum of Triberg, with treasured collection of costumes, handcrafts and furnishings, represents the true spirit of the Black Forest.
+The Schwarzwald-Museum of Triberg, with a treasured collection of costumes, handicrafts, and furnishings, represents the true spirit of the Black Forest.

 The festival of Fastnacht or Fasnet, as it is known in the Black Forest region, takes place in the time leading up to Lent.
 Throngs of people, wearing masks, line the streets on Rosenmontag or the Monday before Ash Wednesday.